AlfrescoArchive/alfresco-dbp-deployment/README.md

 - Memory mimimum: 8 GB
 - Core minimum: 4 cores

 We also recommend that you use Homebrew to install the Helm prerequisite.
+The homebrew package name is kubernetes-helm.

 If you have previously deployed the DBP to AWS you will need to change/verify the ```docker-for-desktop``` context is being used.